mapbox/turf-swift/README.md

 * macOS 10.13 (High Sierra) and above
 * tvOS 11.0 and above
 * watchOS 4.0 and above
-* visionOS 1.0 and above
+* visionOS 1.0 and above (not supported via CocoaPods)

 Alternatively, you can incorporate Turf into a command line tool without Xcode on any platform that [Swift](https://swift.org/download/) supports, including Linux.